1640675651/QuantumC/README.md

 This will output the AST to stdout\
 Demo video: https://youtu.be/MKKk0_XGiAU (accessible with columbia.edu account)

+# Semantic Analysis

+## Scoping and Symbol Table
+In semantic analysis, we first dfs on the AST and construct the symbol table, meanwhile we annotate the scope of each AST node for further reference.
+To find a symbol in the symbol table, we need a scope number, identifier name, and the row and column number of the reference.
+The symbol table search through the scope hierarchy, if a definition before (row, col) is found, it returns the symbol.

+## Type checking
+The type system is very simple in this compiler, since array and general function call are not supported at this time.
+Reasons will be explained later.
+All variables are numbers, we just do automatic truncation and extension.
+In the type checking phase, we annotate the size of each expression node for further reference.

+# Intermediate Representation

+## Control flow graph
+In normal compilers, control flow graph are just basic block and edges.
+Unlike classical computers, currently we don't have access to the program counter of quantum computers.
+QASM3 provides for/while/ifelse for control flow.
+To mimic the structure of QASM3, 3 types of blocks are used in our control flow graph.
+Each type of block has a pointer to the next block.

+1) basicblock.

+   A basicblock is just a list of instructions to be executed sequentially.
+2) branchblock.
+A branch block contains:

+   2.1) condition block, which contains instructions to evaluate the condition expression.

+   2.2) then block, the first basic block in the then branch.

+   2.3) else block, the first basic block in the else branch.
+3) loopblock.
+A loop block contains:

+   3.1) preloop block, which contains instructions for initialization and condition expression evaluation.

+   3.2) body block, the loop body.

+   3.3) postloop block, which contains instructions for operations after each iteration and condition evaluation for the next iteration.

+## Intermediate code/"ISA"
+In QASM3, the instructions for quantum computers are bit-level gates.
+A higher level instruction set is introduced to represent the register-level arithmetic and logical operations.
+See ISA.txt for details.

+# Code Generation
+To convert intermediate code to QASM3, we need to implement each instruction in the instruction set, somewhat like writing ALUs for an FPGA.
+The arithmetic operations are adapted from the open-source QArithmetic library: https://github.com/hkhetawat/QArithmetic/tree/master

+# Memory Layout
+In today's quantum computers we actually do not have RAM.
+All we have is an array of qubits.
+We can treat them as registers or memory cells, whatever we like.
+For clearer memory management, we intentionally divide the qubits to memory and registers.

+## Registers
+1) Carry.
+Carry bits used in arithmetic operations.
+2) Tmp.
+Some operations requires temporary registers.
+For example, to implement a comparator, we subtract two operands and use the sign bit as result.
+The result of the subtraction needs to be stored in tmp.
+3) Cond.
+A single-bit register holding the result of condition evaluation.

+## Memory
+1) Stack.
+Contains local variables and temporary variables.
+2) Data.
+Contains global variables.

+# Limitations
+1) Function call.
+As mentioned above, we cannot manipulate the program counter of a quantum computer. goto/call/return are not possible.
+2) Arrays and dynamic memory.
+In QASM3, all operands must have fixed address.
+Therefore, the address of all variables must be determined at compile time.
+3) Printing in loops.
+Print() calls are implemented through measurements, which moves information from quantum registers to classical registers.
+All classical registers must be declared in the beggining of the QASM3 program.
+The compiler must know the number of prints at compile time.

+# How to run
+To compile, run python3 compile.py sourcefile.
+The output is out.qasm3.

+To run qasm3 file, we need qiskit Aer simulator.
+Installing qiskit: https://docs.quantum.ibm.com/guides/install-qiskit.
+This need to be installed in a python virtual environment.
+In the virtual environment, install qiskit-aer: https://qiskit.github.io/qiskit-aer/getting_started.html

+After these packages are installed, run python3 run_qasm3.py out.qasm3.
+The result will be in a dictionary format.
+The key is the result.
+One thing to notice is that quantum simulation is very resource-consuming since its time and memory complexity scales exponentially with the number of qubits.
+On my computer with 32GB of RAM, the maximum number of qubits can be simulated is about 30, so refrain from using large data types...
 # Team member
 Hongzheng Zhu hz2915